 It is generally easier to establish your wage loss if you are an employee.
 If you are self employed, you are still entitled to wage loss benefits.
 There is typically substantially more documentation to prove your average monthly income.

 Absolutely.
-We will work closely with the medical providers you see for you injuries.
+We will work closely with the medical providers you see for your injuries.
 If they have any questions or concerns, we are more than happy to answer them and provide any needed advice.

 We work with medical doctors, chiropractors, naturopaths, acupuncturist, massage therapist and physical therapist.